If you read my last blog post (https://www.lauramuchmore.com/post/it-is-what-it-is) you would have seen the following:

 SHIT – A SORE THROAT?

-WHAT THE FUCK!!!!!!
+WHAT THE F*CK!!!!!!

 AND THEN SHE WALKS IN

-Oh boy, it took everything in me not to lunge over my husband’s hospital bed and punch her in the throat!
-Heath was trying to explain to her his previous heart attacks and cardiac caths that followed, revealing near fatal blockages and she completely rejected his story.
+Oh boy, it took everything in me not to lunge over my Husband’s hospital bed and punch her in the throat!
+Heath was trying to explain to her his previous heart attacks and cardiac caths that followed, revealing near-fatal blockages, and she completely rejected his story.

 Anyone who knows Heath well knows that he does not like confrontation.
-He avoids it like the plague but I could see in his face that he was about to lose all composure.
-He told her “Well, I guess I’ll just go home to Virginia and have the heart Cath that I was scheduled to have today anyway since you aren’t taking anything I say seriously!”
+He avoids it like the plague, but I could see in his face that he was about to lose all composure.
+He told her, “Well, I guess I’ll just go home to Virginia and have the heart Cath that I was scheduled to have today anyway since you aren’t taking anything I say seriously!”

 I looked at her and very calmly but forcefully said: